 The main event

 Channelling of emotion is not currently part of widespread therapeutic practice.
 If any such channelling occurs in relation to therapy, it usually occurs informally through getting on with life rather than formally through any applied technique.
-Current therapeutic methods tend to focus on what people think, or what people do with their minds and are traversed by having the client talk about their experiences, hence talking therapy, otherwise known as psychotherapy.
+Current therapeutic methods tend to focus on what people think, or what people do with their minds and are explored by having the client talk about their experiences, hence talking therapy, otherwise known as psychotherapy.

 The main accepted way to formally process emotions in Western culture is psychotherapy, which usually involves speaking with a counsellor or a clinical psychologist.

 There are a number of less formal methods as well, including meditation, self-reflection, talking with friends, going on a holiday, starting a new job, starting a new life.
 There is no end to the kinds of experiences that people have which may help them to process stored emotions and open up new doors for moving forward emotionally.

 For the past two decades I have been channelling emotional energy into my voice, to improve tone, resonance, and to be able to sing professionally, speak clearly and assert myself to those around me.
 Whereas before my voice before was weak and often off pitch, now it is not so.

 Challenge to audience

 There are a number of ways by which people can process and channel their emotions.
 Currently our health system is focused on processing and there is an absence of channelling.
-Better outcomes could be achieved by understanding how emotional energy can be channelled into greater functionality and Human Development Potential may be part of that.
+Better outcomes could be achieved by understanding how emotional energy can be channelled into greater functionality and Human Development Technology may be part of that.
 It is possible that in the future we will be able to go to the doctor and get a prescription to do bodywork in association with psychotherapy as treatment for an emotional disorder.